ceesfdevalk/EVTools/README.md

 # EVTools

-Extreme value analysis based on a large deviation principle as model of the tail
+Extreme value analysis of data above thresholds, either using a classical model (Generalized Pareto (GP) tail) or on models of the tail based on a large deviation principle: Generalized Weibull (GW), log-GW, and Weibull tails.

-This model allows refined extrapolation, valid over a wide range of probabilities and without reliance on questionable assumptions
+The latter models allow extrapolation over a wide range of probabilities without reliance on questionable assumptions.

+FitTailFromAllData.R is the entry to making estimates with all the above models; it offers the most complete functionality.
+Other modules with names starting with "Fit" perform more basic tasks for specific models.
+They may be used to tailor the analysis to specific needs.